On December 8, 2021, a single plot of digital estate sold for $4.3 million in a metaverse real estate called The Sandbox.

-Which holds its obvious advantages for someone who wants to purchase digital real estate.
+Which holds its obvious advantages for someone who wants to buy digital real estate.
 Digital land before improvement is just a set of green flat pixels on the ground.

 But many people find it more convenient to browse and compare digital real estate prospects using a third-party platform such as OpenSea or NonFungible.com.

 Using a third-party platform gives you an easy-to-use interface that allows you to search and sort through various opportunities simultaneously without having to log in and out of metaverses one-by-one.

 From a purely investor-focused standpoint, it makes sense.
 Why only look at real estate industry in one city, when you could compare them all at the same time?